HOW TO OVERCOME THE FEAR OF HURTING SOMEONE YOU LOVE?

 To know how to beat anxiety, one should know how to enjoy life.
 Here’s what you need to know to enjoy life.

-The primary step to not work on our fears is to know that we have them.
-The fear of intimacy isn’t a puzzle without a solution, but finding a resolution means recognising that there is a problem.
-Having this dilemma may seem hard to link to at first as most of us declare that we want love in our lives.
+To overcome the fear of hurting someone you love – The primary step to work on our fears is to know that we have them.
+The fear of intimacy isn’t a puzzle without a solution, but finding a resolution means recognizing that there is a problem.
+Having this dilemma may seem hard to link to at first as most of us declare that we want love in our lives and having a fear of hurting someone you love is required to get the love of others.

 One should have a winning mindset to beat anxiety.
 Here’s what you should do.